improve-ai/swift-ranker/README.md

 ## License

-Improve is available under the MIT license.
+The improve.ai iOS SDK is available under the MIT license.
 See the LICENSE file for more info.